-- Describe the nature of foods, food selection and food groups. • - Describe the fundamentals of human nutrition. - Demonstrate learning of the relationship between diet, genetics and lifestyle. - Identify nutrient requirements of different population groups in terms of energy, health and wellness. - Summarise the effects of under-consumption of nutrients in the diet with the emphasis on deficiency diseases e.g. anaemia, osteoporosis and protein-energy malnutrition. - Summarise the effects of over-consumption of nutrients in the diet including obesity, hypertension, cardiovascular diseases and diabetes type 2. - Demonstrate learning of the physiological aspects of macro-, micro- and other nutrients including their role in the diet and prevention of disease including:
+- Describe the fundamentals of human nutrition. - Demonstrate learning of the relationship between diet, genetics and lifestyle. - Identify nutrient requirements of different population groups in terms of energy, health and wellness. - Summarise the effects of under-consumption of nutrients in the diet with the emphasis on deficiency diseases e.g. anaemia, osteoporosis and protein-energy malnutrition. - Summarise the effects of over-consumption of nutrients in the diet including obesity, hypertension, cardiovascular diseases and diabetes type 2. - Demonstrate learning of the physiological aspects of macro-, micro- and other nutrients including their role in the diet and prevention of disease including:

-SC.5.4.3 FOOD TECHNOLOGY LEVEL 6 (Second Year) 00101110
+SC.5.4.3 FOOD TECHNOLOGY LEVEL 6 (Second Year